 3) Hancock Gorge

-Hancock Gorge is often called one of the most adventurous hikes in Karijini — and it definitely lives up to the hype!
+Hancock Gorge is known as one of the most adventurous hikes in Karijini, and it definitely lives up to the hype!

 4) Dales Gorge